Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **beta_limit** [ Type: *float* ]

 	Beta probability value.
 Should not be set below 0.5 for convergence.
-This value places confidence on a measurement that is most *relaistic* that setting an ultimative limit e.g. :math:`f>3\sigma`).
+This value places confidence on a measurement that is more *realistic* than setting an ultimate limit e.g. :math:`f>3\sigma`).
 A source recovered with a beta value greater then this limit is said to be *confidently* detected.